Is the IMM5710 Form Filed Online or on Paper?

 For Work Permit Extension: You need a valid job offer letter from a Canadian employer.
 The letter must include your job title, salary, start date, and duration of employment.
 Your employer may also need to prove they've made reasonable efforts to hire Canadian citizens or permanent residents, depending on your province and job type.

-For PGWP Applicants: You must have completed a full-time study program at an eligible Canadian institution.
+For PGWP Applicants: You must have completed a full-time study program at an eligible Designated Learning Institution (DLI).
 Part-time studies generally don't qualify.
 Your program length determines your work permit duration: a two-year program gives you a three-year PGWP, for example.

 For Work Permit Status Switch: You need proof that your current status allows you to work or that you have legitimate reasons for the change.
 A job offer letter is typically required.